A00488698/pwa-todo-app/README.md

 1. Tasks are stored in localStorage.
 2. The application does not include authentication or a backend.
 3. There is only add and delete.

 ## Service Worker & Offline Support
 This project includes a Service Worker (`sw.js`) to enable offline functionality.
-When the app is loaded, it caches the necessary resources, allowing the user to continue using the app without an internet connection.

-## Service Worker & Offline Support
-This project includes a Service Worker (`sw.js`) to enable offline functionality.